 Trevélez is a village located in the well-known national park of Sierra Nevada and within the historical region of La Alpujarra.
 Trevélez is also known for its excellent hams, scenic beauties, a strategic location within the region of La Alpujarra, and also for being the highest village in Spain.

-Breakfast, lunch, and dinner are included in the price.
+You will be served breakfast, lunch, and dinner for daily.
 The food is fresh local produce.
-The area is famous for its air cured hams, cheese, and trout.
-A special effort is made to enable the visitor to sample different local dishes, ordering what each place cooks the best.
-Some days, lunch will be in a small village, on others, you will take a picnic.
-Please specify if you have any special dietary requirements.
+The area is famous for its air-cured hams (jamon serrano), cheese, and trout.
+Special effort is made to offer the visitor to sample the different local dishes, ordering what each place cooks best.

 For this organizer you can guarantee your booking through BookHorseRidingHolidays.com.
 All major credit cards supported.

 We respect your privacy.
 We will not publish or share your email address in any way.

 Please go to your inbox and click the confirmation link we just emailed you.